jkibe/kitchen145/_posts/2020-09-13-where-weve-been.md

 When I did find someone, it was not an especially productive relationship.
 Despite being a man, I'm pretty sure I fell victim to "mansplaining."
 Because my kitchen was built in the 1950s, they decided to put the electrical panel in the kitchen.
 Rotating the layout virtually necessitates moving that, which is expensive, probably in the region of $3000.
 It's a strange feeling to put that in an email and mention it on the phone up front, only to have the someone call and spend 20 minutes explaining it again, as if there was no way I could have understood it.

 Then, of course, the pandemic hit.
 With it came a construction ban in my building and the necessity that I work from home more or less indefinitely.
 The idea of living off microwave meals and takeout isn't super appealing to me.
-But at least in the pre-covid world I could have commandeered a friend's kitchen, gone out to restaurants, and traveled freely.
+But at least in the pre-covid world I would have been able to commandeer friends' kitchens, eat out at restaurants, and travel freely.

 It was the realization that the public health crisis may last for another year or more that pushed me to bring this project back to life.
 If I wait for the situation to really improve, it might be 2022 before I have a new kitchen --- five years after I moved in.